CaptainExasperated/Readthedocs-Tutorial/docs/LowTempCorr.markdown

 ## What is the Effective Integration of the Noise?

 MesoHOPS works by using the HOPS equation of motion works to find the derivative of each auxiliary wave function and then integrating with a fourth-order Runge-Kutta integrator.
-If a single time step of integration propagates the dynamics from time $t$ to time $t + \Delta t$, the fourth-order Runge-Kutta integrator samples the noise at times $t$, $t + \frac{1}{2}\Delta t$, and $t + \Delta t$.
+If a single time step of integration propagates the dynamics from time $$t$$ to time $$t + \Delta t$$, the fourth-order Runge-Kutta integrator samples the noise at times $$t$$, $$t + \frac{1}{2}\Delta t$$, and $$t + \Delta t$$.

 In many calculations - especially when the bath correlation function has ultrafast modes - the noise has dynamics on a faster timescale than anything else in the equation of motion.
-Therefore, one of the limiting factors in the accuracy of a simulation is whether half the time step of integration $\Delta t/2$ is fine-grained enough to capture short-lived fluctuations in the noise that we refer to as ultrafast noise dynamics.
+Therefore, one of the limiting factors in the accuracy of a simulation is whether half the time step of integration $$\Delta t/2$$ is fine-grained enough to capture short-lived fluctuations in the noise that we refer to as ultrafast noise dynamics.